python/cpython/Doc/library/datetime.rst

    If provided, *tz* must be an instance of a :class:`tzinfo` subclass, and its :meth:`utcoffset` and :meth:`dst` methods must not return ``None``.
-If *self* is naive, it is presumed to represent time in the system timezone.
+If *self* is naive, it is presumed to represent time in the system time zone.

-   If called without arguments (or with ``tz=None``) the system local timezone is assumed for the target timezone.
+   If called without arguments (or with ``tz=None``) the system local time zone is assumed for the target time zone.
 The ``.tzinfo`` attribute of the converted datetime instance will be set to an instance of :class:`timezone` with the zone name and offset obtained from the OS.

    If ``self.tzinfo`` is *tz*, ``self.astimezone(tz)`` is equal to *self*:  no adjustment of date or time data is performed.
-Else the result is local time in the timezone *tz*, representing the same UTC time as *self*:  after ``astz = dt.astimezone(tz)``, ``astz - astz.utcoffset()`` will have the same date and time data as ``dt - dt.utcoffset()``.
+Else the result is local time in the time zone *tz*, representing the same UTC time as *self*:  after ``astz = dt.astimezone(tz)``, ``astz - astz.utcoffset()`` will have the same date and time data as ``dt - dt.utcoffset()``.